 When your income doesn't meet the 40-times requirement, you may have one other option: a guarantor.

-If you'll be using a broker, you'll likely need to pay a broker's fee.
+If you'll be using an agent, you'll likely need to pay a broker's fee.
 Remember to budget for that cost, which will be between 8 and 15 percent of a full year's lease.
-(Assuming a 15 percent fee, if your rent is $2,000 per month – $24,000 per year – you'll owe the broker $3,600.
-Brokers expect payment in full at the time of signing.)
+(Assuming a 15 percent fee, if your rent is $2,000 per month – $24,000 per year – you'll owe the agent $3,600.
+Agents expect payment in full at the time of signing.)